 Do you have a unit about “personality” coming up?
 Then you’re most certainly in the right place.
 Keep on reading for all the details you need to know about how to make it even better.

-Check out this fun ESL activity related to personality to add some fun into your classes!
+Check out this fun ESL activity related to personality to add some fun to your classes!
 Don’t be a slave to the textbook, but mix things up a little bit.

 A Fun ESL Activity for Personality

 Most ESL textbooks for adults have a unit of some sort on “personality.”
 It can get a wee bit boring doing the same old standard things.
 Students have seen them before and you may feel like you don’t want to do it again either.
 It’s entirely normal to feel like this.

 The good news is that there’s a better way, as long as you’re willing to get a bit creative and close those textbooks up for a bit.
 This is a fun ESL activity you can try out with your students when you’re studying personality.

 Personality Game: How to Do It